PhishER Glossary Terms

 A dynamic grouping of messages by a commonality that may help to identify a trend or potential threat in your inbox, or a filtered view.
-Visit here for more information.
+Visit our PhishER Product Manual article for more information.

 An obfuscation type for Data Retention.
 This option will remove the entire raw PhishER message.
 Rules, actions, labels, and message properties will remain visible.

 A query language that can be used to filter messages in your PhishER inbox.
-Visit here for more information.
+Visit our How to Use Lucene Query Syntax article for more information.

 The number of times a specific rule has matched a message in your PhishER inbox.